Pulling on a carbon nanotube¶

 The delete_atoms command randomly deletes \(2\,\%\) of the atoms from the rdel group (i.e. about 10 atoms).

 Let us specify the thermalization and the dynamics of the system.
-Add the following lines to input.lammps:
+Add the following lines into input.lammps:

 reset_atoms id sort yes